cockroachdb/docs/cockroachcloud/authentication.md

 Users may connect with {{ site.data.products.db }} in two ways:

-- The [{{ site.data.products.db }} Console](https://cockroachlabs.cloud/) provides an overview of your {{ site.data.products.db }} account, and offers functionality for administrating or connecting to clusters.
+- The [{{ site.data.products.db }} Console](https://cockroachlabs.cloud/) provides an overview of your {{ site.data.products.db }} account, and offers functionality for administering or connecting to clusters.
 - SQL clients, including the [CockroachDB CLI](../{{site.current_cloud_version}}/cockroach-start.html) client and the [various supported drivers and ORMs](../{{site.current_cloud_version}}/install-client-drivers.html), connect directly to CockroachDB clusters using the [CockroachDB SQL interface](../{{site.current_cloud_version}}/sql-feature-support.html).